 Then, in May 2016 Roger died suddenly of a heart attack.
 I was devastated.
 Although the horses were part of what got me through those early days and weeks of shock for a while I could not ‘hear’ Fleygur’s voice.
 I did not know if this blog would continue.
 I posted about Rogers death on the page, and the website and was inundated with messages of love and support.

-As well as the devastating loss of my soulmate I lost a lot of confidence with the horses without Roger, and throughout 2016 and 2017 I battled with anxiety.
+As well as the crushing loss of my soulmate, I lost a lot of confidence with the horses without Roger, and throughout 2016 and 2017 I battled with anxiety.
 I even considered giving up my beloved horses.
-In the end my youngester, Jandi went on loan to some good friends, but Gydja, Svipur (aka Blondie) and of course the Little Viking Horse Fleygur, remain.
+In the end my youngester, Jandi went on loan, and was later sold to some good friends, but Gydja, Svipur (aka Blondie) and of course the Little Viking Horse Fleygur, remain.

 I continued to write, I found it cathartic, and received nothing but love and encouragement in return from Little Viking Horse followers around the world.
-My confidence continues to improve and periodically I write about my struggles, successes and set backs on the blog page of this website.
+My confidence continues to improve and periodically (but not very often!)
+I write about my struggles, successes and set backs on the blog page of this website.